numpy/numpy/doc/source/reference/c-api/array.rst

     did not have the _ARRAY_ macro namespace in them.
 That form of the constant names is deprecated in 1.7.

+..
+  dedented to allow internal linking, pending a refactoring

 .. c:macro:: NPY_ARRAY_NOTSWAPPED

     Make sure the returned array has a data-type descriptor that is in